anjalikumari31-sudo/content-based-movie-recommender-system/README.md

 ## Acknowledgement
 This project was developed by following and learning from the CampusX Movie Recommender System tutorial.
 I implemented the code, customized the UI, deployed the application using Streamlit Community Cloud, and made modifications to improve the user experience.
-Special thanks to CampusX for the educational content.